Yttrium(III) chloride: Preparation and reactions

 The thermolysis reaction proceeds via the intermediacy of (NH4)[Y2Cl7].

 Treating Y2O3 with aqueous HCl produces the hydrated chloride (YCl3·6H2O).
 When heated, this salt yields yttrium oxychloride rather than reverting to the anhydrous form.

+Applications

+Yttrium chloride is used to make nanocrystals doped with erbium (Er3+) and ytterbium (Yb3+), such as NaYF4:Yb3+/Er3+.

+In electronics and optics, YCl3 is added to semiconductors, LED materials, and lasers to enhance their performance and stability.